greenelab/deep-review/sections/06_discussion.md

 Fine-tuning procedure for the above-mentioned Basset model pre-trained on data from different cell types required not more than one training pass.
 Otherwise the model started overfitting new data [@tag:Kelley2016_basset].

-`TODO: shorten DeepChem description`
-As rare example, DeepChem, a framework that successfully improved results for low-data drug discovery by implementing one-shot learning techniques [@tag:AltaeTran2016_one_shot], was not able to achieve any predictive power with transfer learning on closely related testing tasks from different datasets.
+DeepChem framework, discussed above, successfully improved results for low-data drug discovery with one-shot learning, but it was not able to achieve any predictive power with transfer learning on closely related testing tasks from different datasets, clearly demonstrating a limit to the cross-task generalization capability of one-shot models [@tag:AltaeTran2016_one_shot].
-This long shot-term memory (LSTM) based method addressed training set size limitations by implementing one-shot learning approaches that aim to learn information about objects from few training examples.
-DeepChem showed significant improvement in predictive power for a variety of problems meaningful for low-data drug discovery and in its ability to generalize new experimental assays, related but not identical to the training collection.
-Originally it was used separately on the Tox21 dataset, containing 12 nuclear receptor assays related to human toxicity, and the SIDER dataset containing information on marketed medicines and their observed adverse reactions.
-For both prediction tasks, DeepChem demonstrated superior performance in low-data regime.
-However, when trained on Tox21 data and tested on SIDER, the model failed, clearly demonstrating a limit to the cross-task generalization capability of one-shot models.
 `TODO: remind that MTL with many tasks did not necessarily help when the tasks were not sufficiently similar, and "sufficiently similar" is hard to define`

 Overall, multimodal and transfer learning strategies demonstrate high potential